-E-waste campaigners QAMP have released shocking images of west-Africa's vast electronic graveyards piled high with discarded appliances that have been illegally imported and dumped from all over the world, including the UK.
+E-waste campaigners QAMP have released shocking images of west-Africa’s vast electronic graveyards.
+Piled high with discarded appliances, these electronics have been illegally imported and dumped from all over the world, including the UK.

-"It is imperative that organisations use a reputable, licensed company to recycle and dispose of electronic equipment, not only for environmental and ethical reasons but also to ensure they protect any data contained on the equipment.
-At S2S we work hard to maintain our numerous accreditations and licenses, giving our clients peace of mind that their equipment is ethically and responsibly recycled and all data is completely destroyed."
+“It is imperative that organisations use a reputable, licensed company to recycle and dispose of electronic equipment.
+Not only for environmental and ethical reasons but also to ensure they protect any data contained on the equipment.
+At S2S we work hard to maintain our numerous accreditations and licenses.
+Our clients have peace of mind that their equipment is ethically and responsibly recycled and all data is completely destroyed.”